CALL NOW 773-202-5060 | Español

 How Can I Spot Odometer Fraud When Buying a Used Car?

-• Look for excessive wear on the car’s pedals, seats, or steering wheel.
+• Mismatch between car’s condition and mileage: Look for excessive wear on pedals, seats, or steering wheel.
 A car with 40,000 miles should have less wear than one with 100,000 miles.
-If the car’s interior or exterior doesn’t match the mileage, it’s a warning sign.
+If the interior or exterior doesn’t match the mileage, it’s a warning sign.

-• Check for parts that should naturally wear out after significant use.
-For example, if the car’s tires appear new but the mileage is low, the odometer could have been rolled back.
-Similarly, check the brake discs/rotors for signs of excessive wear.
+• New parts that don’t fit the mileage: Check for parts that should naturally wear out after significant use.
+If the car’s tires appear new but the mileage is low, the odometer could have been rolled back.
+Similarly, check brake discs/rotors for signs of excessive wear.

-• Look at the maintenance and inspection records.
-If the car’s odometer readings don’t progress logically (e.g., an oil change sticker lists a mileage that’s higher than the car’s current odometer), it’s a red flag.
+• Inconsistent records or stickers: Look at maintenance and inspection records.
+If the car’s odometer readings don’t progress logically (an oil change sticker lists mileage higher than the car’s current odometer), it’s a red flag.
 Similarly, check the vehicle title for discrepancies.

-• Inspect the odometer display carefully.
-On mechanical odometers, misaligned numbers or scratch marks can indicate tampering.
+• Odometer display issues: On mechanical odometers, misaligned numbers or scratch marks can indicate tampering.
 On digital odometers, look for flickering displays or error codes, which can signal tampering.

-• If the vehicle has changed hands frequently, it could be a sign of odometer fraud.
-Fraudsters often sell the car quickly after tampering with the mileage to avoid detection.
+• Multiple owners in a short period: If the vehicle has changed hands frequently, it could be a sign of odometer fraud.
+Fraudsters often sell cars quickly after tampering to avoid detection.

-• Be cautious if a former fleet, rental, or lease return car shows unusually low mileage.
-These cars are typically used more heavily, so low mileage after several years of service may indicate a problem.
+• Former fleet or rental cars with low mileage: Be cautious if a former fleet, rental, or lease return car shows unusually low mileage.
+These cars are typically used more heavily, so low mileage after several years may indicate a problem.

 How Can I Check if an Odometer Was Tampered With?